mvarnum/SDS192FinalProj/README.md

-# My personal webpage
+# Analyizing Physical Metrics of Olympians

-This is the README file for the source code for my personal webpage.
-It can be found at <https://whoishomer.github.io/webpage/>.
+The final webpage can be viewed here: https://physicalmetricsofolympians.netlify.com/